 Q: I hate mine!
 I never know what to talk about and I hate the term newsletter.
 I have some automatic hey welcome emails set up… but aside from a sale or a new product, I don’t know what else to say!
 So should it be like a little mini blog post? or just, hey here’s some things from other people I dig (without selling my own stuff? is that crazy to pay to send an email that’s not selling anything?

 A: That is SUCH a good point.
 I think we just say “newsletter” because there’s no other good name for it.
 I personally hate “email blast” the most.
-You should rename yours (like give it a name like it’s a magazine or something — that’s what I’m working on for Aeolidia!) and then just think about what you would talk to a customer about if they walked up to you while you were selling products.
+You should rename yours (like give it a name like it’s a magazine or something) and then just think about what you would talk to a customer about if they walked up to you while you were selling products.
 What are you most interested in right now?